arapaima-uk/source.arapaima-uk.github.io/content/post/2018-02-27-hosting-multiple-reveal-js-presentations-github-pages.md

-title=  'Hosting your reveal.js presentations in a subfolder of your Github pages site' date =  "2018-02-27" tags = ["OffTopic", "GitHub", "revealjs"] draft = false
+title=  'Hosting your reveal.js presentations in a subfolder of your Github pages site' date =  "2018-02-27" tags = ["OffTopic", "GitHub", "revealjs"] draft = true
 +++

-Someone asked me how I did this so I thought I'd note it down here in case it's of use to anyone else.
+Someone recently asked me how I did this so I thought I'd note it down here in case it's of use to anyone else.

 There are a couple of things which I think are prerequisites, namely that this site [arapaima.uk](http://arapaima.uk) is [hosted on GitHub Pages]({{< ref "fixed/BlogSetup.md#github-setup" >}}), and has a [custom domain](https://help.github.com/articles/using-a-custom-domain-with-github-pages/).